-What is a Foul Ball in Baseball?
+What is the Definition of a Foul Ball?

 Baseball pitches use lines and poles to indicate on the field where boundaries and territories are set.
 Baseballs rely on these territories set to define whether or not they can be considered a foul.